-Workers and their representatives may request access to information, for example technical guidance about workplace hazards and risks associated with plant, equipment and substances.
+Workers and their health and safety representatives may request access to information, for example technical guidance about workplace hazards and risks associated with plant, equipment and substances.
 Information should not be withheld just because it is technical or may be difficult to understand.
-However, you are not required to give a representative access to personal and medical information that identifies or could reasonably lead to the identification of a worker without the worker's consent or that is confidential commercial information.